RHIT-CSSE/csse332/homeworks/01_userspace_thread_1/README.md

 The most common use is event-based programming.
 Imagine you want some code to run when the mouse is clicked, while at the same time doing some tricky calculation.
-Without threads, your calculation code is going to polluted in various places by checking the mouse.
-Or imagine data is periodically coming in from some source (say a network download) and the same time other aspects of your program in running.
+Without threads, your calculation code is going to be polluted in various places by checking the mouse.
+Or imagine data is periodically coming in from some source (say a network download) and at the same time other aspects of your program are running.
-You want the download data to written to a file (say) but that's not something the rest of you application should be constantly checking and doing.
+You want the download data to be written to a file (say) but that's not something the rest of you application should be constantly checking and doing.
 Even if the OS doesn't support threads, with userspace threads we can easily handle all of this.

-Another benefit is userspace threads tend to be quite a bit more lightweight than kernel managed threads.
+Another benefit is that userspace threads tend to be quite a bit more lightweight than kernel or OS-managed threads.
 So if you want to write code with a LOT of parallelism, usually using a kernel thread for each one uses too much memory and is too slow.
 The parallel languages Erlang, Elixir, and Go for example, make use of a mix of userspace and kernel